TimerHotel/Pathfinder/README.md

 > [!NOTE]
 > Providing a CFrame to Pathfind, ExtendPath and MoveInto will make the Character copy the CFrame's LookVector upon finishing.
+> Pathfinder will automatically cancel movement if it is currently moving a player, and the player tries to move themselves, unless player movement is already blocked.

 > [!CAUTION]
 > If you use Pathfinder on a Player Character from the Server, the Ownership will NOT automatically be set to Server - you must ensure this happens yourself, and reset it when Pathfinder Finishes!